 In other words, those evergreen tropical milkweed do more harm than good in Southern California, says Ron Vanderhoff, general manager of Roger’s Gardens nursery in Corona del Mar.
 That’s why the nursery stopped selling tropical milkweed a couple of years ago.”

 The Xerces Society has an excellent article on why planting native milkweed is best, what kinds we have here in California, how to plant them and when: https://xerces.org/sites/default/files/publications/19-004.pdf

 2: What do Native California milkweeds look like?
 What kinds are there?

 There are fifteen species of milkweed native to California, but the two most easy to find for purchase are Showy Milkweed (Asclepias speciosa) and Narrow Leaf Milkweed (A. fascicularis).
-Both die back in fall, which signals to the migrating Monarchs that it is time to migrate, but create vigorous underground root systems and will pop up again in Spring, usually around mid-March or early April.
-This is also the best time to plant from seed.
+Both die back in late fall (around November) which signals to the migrating Monarchs that it is time to migrate, but create vigorous underground root systems and will pop up again in Spring, usually around mid-March or early April.
+March/April is also the best time to plant from seed.
+Of the these two types, Narrow Leaf is a bit easier to get established in our SoCal region.
 While slow to establish, a few years in you will begin to see your milkweed colony grow!

 3: Here are places you can buy California Native Milkweed (starting mid-April) & California Native Plants year round.